 States Take Action

-The FDA has also accused the company of violating federal regulations as it had not received federal approval to promote and sell its vaping products as a healthier alternative to regular cigarettes.
+The FDA has also accused the company of promoting and selling its vaping products as a healthier alternative to regular cigarettes.
 Companies must demonstrate with scientific evidence that their specific product is, in fact, less harmful before they can market as such.